top of page

 The evidence relates to our rock size and color.
 The concepts of conditional probability, known as “Bayesian Inference” are at the core of properly changing our minds.
 Understanding the related mathematics is helpful for a deeper understanding of our belief-updating approach.
 For more information and citations, please see the article: Changing Our Mind

 Next, Bayesian Inference is explored.
 This concept provides the mathematical model for how to properly change our minds.
-In this article, we are going to provide a bucket example and focus on one of the job-changing rocks, both its size and color, to explain how Bayesian Inference works.
+In this article, we are going to provide a bucket example and focus on one of the job-changing rocks, both its size and color, to demonstrate how Bayesian Inference works.
 In the example, we will assume all the other rocks (or evidence) are the same.
 The example shows how we update our beliefs when we receive new evidence impacting an existing belief.
 But let's face it, assuming other rocks do not change is convenient to demonstrate the math, but not very practical because our world is so dynamic.
 For practical applications, the Definitive Choice app will handle implementing Bayesian Inference, such as dynamically determining when to change jobs.
 The statistician George Box said,

 "All models are wrong, but some are useful."